 EUROPE AND CIS: Armenia, Belgium, Cyprus, France, Germany, Greece, Ireland, Italy, Kazakhstan, Poland, Portugal, Romania, Russia, Spain, Turkey, Turkmenistan, Ukraine, United Kingdom, Uzbekistan

-MIDDLE EAST AND NORTH AFRICA: Algeria, Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Saudi Arabia, Sudan, United Arab Emirates, Yemen
+MIDDLE EAST AND NORTH AFRICA: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Saudi Arabia, Sudan, United Arab Emirates, Yemen

 AFRICA: Angola, Botswana, Ghana, Kenya, Lesotho, Malawi, Mauritania, Mauritius, Mozambique, Nigeria, Seychelles, South Africa, Swaziland, Tanzania, Zambia, Zimbabwe